-In fact, studies shows that 63% of managers surveyed said that managing transitions required more effort than expected.
+In fact, studies show that 63% of managers surveyed said that managing transitions required more effort than expected.

 Without that extra effort, many outsourcing projects would fail.
-So if you’re planning on outsourcing tech support, expect the transition to need more effort than you first think.
+So if you’re planning on outsourcing tech support, expect the transition to needing more effort than you first think.

 Below are several other common transition “lessons.”
 Use them to help you avoid the transition minefields common to outsourcing projects.